ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 Let's have a look at the fields of StatelessBlock:

-- **StatefulBlock** - It is the block that will be committed to the database once it is accepted.
+- `StatefulBlock` - The metadata about the block that will be written to the database upon acceptance
-- **bytes** - It is the serialized form of the `StatefulBlock`.
+- `bytes` - The serialized form of the `StatefulBlock`.
-- **id** - It is the Keccak256 hash of the bytes field.
+- `id` - The Keccak256 hash of `bytes`.
-- **st** - It is the status of the block and could be - `processing`, `accepted`, or `rejected`.
+- `st` - The status of the block in consensus (i.e `Processing`, `Accepted`, or `Rejected`)
-- **children** - To store the child blocks in the stateless block.
-- **onAcceptDB** - It is a DB instance that we can use to save the block to the database.

-The VM signals the consensus engine to build a block, whenever a new transaction is added to the mempool.
-But `ProposerVM` will delay the notification until it's the node's turn to build the block.
-When it's the node's turn the consensus engine will receive the notification and will call the VM's `BuildBlock()` method.
+- `children` - The children of this block
+- `onAcceptDB` - The database this block should be written to upon acceptance.

-When the consensus engine calls VM to build a block, the VM invokes the [`NewBlock()`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L52) function to get the stateless block using for arguments the parent block, timestamp and recent context.
+When the consensus engine tries to build a block by calling the VM's `BuildBlock`, the VM calls the [`block.NewBlock`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L52) function to get a new block that is a child of the currently preferred block.

 ```go
 func NewBlock(vm VM, parent snowman.Block, tmstp int64, context *Context) *StatelessBlock {